What do the drone regulations in Norway actually say? (Complete guide 2025)

 There are areas in Norway where drone flying is restricted or prohibited:

-Restricted areas (R-zones): Oslo city center (R-102) and certain other areas require an application and permission
+Restricted areas (R-zones): Central Oslo (R-102) and certain other areas require application and permission

-Sensor prohibition areas: Prohibited to photograph/film certain military and security-critical installations
+Sensor ban areas: Forbidden to photograph/film certain military and security-critical installations

-Protected areas: Many national parks have prohibitions against drones
+Conservation areas: Many national parks have bans on drones

 IPPC.no for airspace restrictions

-7. Checklist before flying (especially important in new areas):
+7. Pre-flight checklist (especially important in a new area):

 Check IPPC.no for NOTAM (temporary restrictions – firefighting, helicopter operations, etc.)

-Check NSM’s map for prohibited zones and restricted areas
+Check the NSM map for prohibited zones and restricted areas

-Now that you know the basic rules and have registered your drone, you need a competence certificate to fly legally.
-But first – let’s look at something that may seem confusing.
+Now that you know the basic rules and have registered your drone, you need a certificate of competence to fly legally.
+But first – let's look at something that can seem confusing.

 C-class vs. A-category – two different things

-Many confuse these terms, so what I found out is:
+Many mix up these terms, so what I found out is:

 C-class (C0, C1, C2, C3) is marked on your drone.
 It tells you what kind of drone you have, based on weight and characteristics.

-A-category (A1, A2, A3) refers to operational levels.
+A-category (A1, A2, A3) are operational levels.
 They tell you how close to people and buildings you are allowed to fly.

-The C-class on your drone determines which A-categories you can operate in:
+The C-class of your drone determines which A-categories you can operate in:

 DJI Mini 4 Pro | C0 (under 250g) | A1 and A3 | Can fly over people (not crowds) |